 Looking for a scary good time?
-Here’s a list of haunted houses in Northern Illinois
+Here’s a list of haunted houses in northern Illinois

 Basement of the Dead, 42 W. New York St., Aurora, is not recommended for children younger than 13 years old.

-The old state prison in Joliet has plenty of creepy creatures waiting for you at the the Old Joliet Prison Haunted House, 401 Woodruff Road.
+The old state prison in Joliet has plenty of creepy creatures waiting for you at the Old Joliet Prison Haunted House, 401 Woodruff Road.
 This year’s horrors include Cellblock 13, the Slaughterhouse Rot Shop and Zombie Laser Tag.
-Open Fridays through Sundays through Nov.
-4, and Wednesdays and Thursdays Oct.
-18-19 and 25-26.
+It’s open Fridays, Saturdays and Sundays through Nov.
+4, and Wednesdays and Thursdays, Oct.
+18 and 19 and 25 and 26.
 Ticket prices start at $24.99 on weekdays and $29.99 on weekends.

 Insanity Haunted House, located in the Peru Mall in Peru, features 10,000 square feet of “pure terror” as guests make their way in and out of several rooms.
 Insanity is open on weekends and Tuesday, Oct.
 31. Tickets for general admission are $17.